neondatabase/website/content/docs/guides/branching-neon-cli.md

 Depending on your development workflow, you might need to periodically reset a branch to match the latest state of its parent.
 This is useful, for example, when resetting a long-lived development branch back to the main branch before starting work on a new feature.

-Use the following command To reset a branch to the current (HEAD) of its parent branch:
+Use the following command to reset a branch to the current state (HEAD) of its parent branch:

 ``` bash
 neonctl branches reset <id|name> --parent